Asynchronous, Option-Based Multi-Agent Policy Gradient: A Conditional Reasoning Approach: Conclusion

 \section{Conclusion}

-We propose a conditional reasoning approach to enable policy gradient method to learn {centralized policies} over asynchronous options while not destroying the completeness of options.
-It seamlessly adapts off-the-shelf multi-agent policy gradient methods from action-based to option-based thus expand their use-cases.
-Experimental results of our method highlight the importance of running MARL while preserving the completeness of asynchronous options.
-Most importantly, we establish an \textit{on-policy} way to do that under centralized learning mechanism, which is sample efficient, simple and novel compared to previous literature.
+We propose a conditional reasoning approach to enable MAPG methods to learn {centralized policies} over asynchronous options while preserving options' asynchronous executions.
+It seamlessly adapts off-the-shelf MAPG methods from action-based to option-based, and has potentials to be deployed for realistic multi-robot system where asynchronous cooperation is often needed.
+Experimental results indicate the effectiveness of our method on two complex multi-agent cooperative tasks through empirical validation.